 In addition to the Company's safety performance, the report includes many other accomplishments such as community outreach, and metallurgical process improvements that contribute to improved environmental performance.
 Avalon is committed to working closely with its Indigenous partners to create lasting economic and social benefits in the communities.
-Dialogue is ongoing with the Acadia First Nation in Nova Scotia as it relates to the East Kemptville Project and with Wabaseemoong Independent Nations ("WIN") and Métis Nation of Ontario with respect to the Separation Rapids Lithium Project, and was recently initiated with new Eabametoong First Nation Chief, Chief Harvey Yesno for the Lilypad Cesium-Tantalum Project.
+Dialogue is ongoing with Wabaseemoong Independent Nations ("WIN") and Métis Nation of Ontario with respect to the Separation Rapids Lithium Project, and was recently initiated with new Eabametoong First Nation Chief, Chief Harvey Yesno for the Lilypad Cesium-Tantalum Project.
+During the Quarter the Company made a donation to secure a supply of hand sanitizer for Eabametoong First Nation to assist the community in managing the risk of spreading the COVID-19 virus to its members.

 Avalon's leading sustainability efforts are also benefitting the exploration industry.
 During Fiscal 2019, the Prospectors and Developers Association of Canada ("PDAC") adopted Avalon's energy monitoring system and published it for its members, as well as working with regulators to develop balanced regulations with applicability to Avalon projects.
-Avalon is participating in a multi-stakeholder development of a climate change risk assessment and will utilize it, if applicable, to augment existing risk assessments and project design.
+Avalon participated in a multi-stakeholder development of a climate change risk assessment and is utilizing it to augment existing risk assessments and project design to ensure resiliency to potential climate change impacts.
 Avalon also supported PDAC in the development of training materials for the Mining Association of Canada's Toward Sustainable Mining's Community of Interest Panel regarding the exploration industry.
 PDAC may further adapt them for a broad range of educational applications.
+Avalon is also supporting the PDAC and Mining Association of Canada in its efforts to educate regulators and policymakers regarding the need to update regulations in order to encourage more exploration and development of critical minerals resources in Canada that are vital for establishing the new clean economy in Canada.